 The counterparties with which the Group has significant derivative transactions must be rated A or higher.
-The Group had no derivative assets at March 31, 2021.
+The Group does not expect any counterparties to default on their obligations.

 (b) Liquidity risk:

 Liquidity risk is the risk that an entity will not be able to meet its obligations associated with its financial liabilities.
 The Group's financial position could be adversely affected if it fails to arrange sufficient and cost effective financing to fund, among other things, capital expenditures and the repayment of maturing debt.
 The ability to arrange sufficient and cost effective financing is subject to numerous factors, including the results of operations and financial position of the Group, conditions in the capital and bank credit markets, ratings assigned by rating agencies and general economic conditions.